Chicago Carpal Tunnel Workers Comp Claims Lawyer

 What is Carpal Tunnel?

-Carpal tunnel is classified as a repetitive stress injury because it is the result of constant and repeated motions.
-It is a common injury to those who work in occupations that require typing, assembly or maintenance.
+Carpal tunnel syndrome is classified as a repetitive stress injury because it results from constant and repeated motions.
+It is a common injury to those who work in occupations that require typing, assembly, or maintenance.
 After constant and repeated use, the tissues surrounding the primary muscles in the wrist swell until they pinch the median nerve.